CBCA WA BRANCH

 Sharon Giltrow

 Sharon Giltrow grew up the youngest of eight children, surrounded by pet sheep and fields of barley.
 She is a children’s author who writes humorous and heartfelt picture books.
 As well as speculative, adventure filled middle grade books.
-Sharon is an enthusiastic and inspirational speaker with a passion for developing children’s oral, visual, and written literacy.

 WEBSITE